 Medical history has been dealing with ICD- 9 until gradual changes in coding and catering to health issues using specific codes.
 Since ICD-10 has been introduced, medical billers and coders need to meet a range of new concepts and guidelines to deal with the difference between initial sequela vs subsequent encounter classification of codes for diagnosis.

+It is often inquired what is Sequela.
 Many expert coders are familiar with the process and the initial concepts of using subsequent and sequelae for describing the reasons for visiting hospitals.
 The initial sequela visit typically defines the admitting reason by the physician of a hospital or a nursing home.
 Or in the case of a consultant, the first visit is said to be a consultation, when the payer does not recognize the codes for consultation.

 When a patient is admitted to the hospital, the insurance provider follows the hospital procedure and these services will be billed under subsequent encounter codes.
 However, when the patient gets discharged and at a later time gets admitted again, the process of billing will be started with an initial code and as it relates to the previous the bill will show the repetition of switching back to subsequent codes.

 To diagnose coding for a range of diseases including poisoning and injuries, the ICD-10 coding system introduced the initial and subsequent concepts of coding.
 In this regard, ICD-10-CM brings in a new concept, sequelae, which is introduced to be used after the subsequent treatment and the active phase of injury or ailment.

 The official ICD-10-CM guidelines see the initial encounter concept of coding to utilize;